 It can sit on a matchstick without a problem, and you could almost think that the slightest breeze will blow the fragile pipsqueak off the match: Brookesia micra, the second smallest* reptile on Earth.
 Despite its few millimeters body lengths, the little, brown leaf chameleon has everything other chameleons need for life, too: Eyes moving to every possible direction, a characteristic long tongue to shoot prey, and feet perfectly evolved to grip small branches.
 Only the long tail to hold itself in a tree is missing, since this dwarf has a rather stumpy tail.

-Even full grown, Brookesia micra only reaches maximal total lengths of two to three centimeters.
+Even full-grown, Brookesia micra only reaches maximal total lengths of two to three centimeters.
 The small body wears no pelvic shield or distinct dorsal ridges like other species, only two spine-like scales are left on the hips.
-Probably, many conspicuous features have been lost during evolutionary decrease in size: The smaller the animal, the more simple the construction.
-In some individuals, nature made a lovely exception as compensation: The tail in several adult Brookesia micra is yellow-orange coloured.
-And if you annoyed this chameleon, its back line will turn to white.
+Probably, many conspicuous features have been lost during an evolutionary decrease in size: The smaller the animal, the more simple the construction.
+In some individuals, nature made a lovely exception as compensation: The tail in several adult Brookesia micra is yellow-orange colored.

 Generally, everything of this tiny creature seems to be a unique miniature version, but it is not alone: Brookesia micra belongs to a whole group of tiny leaf chameleons, that have been found mostly in north Madagascar.
 The largest of them is not longer than 10 cm.
 They all share the same brown look and their lifestyle, crawling in the leaf litter close to the ground.
 Only at night leaf chameleons look for thin branches, which makes sleeping safer from predators.
 For Brookesia micra, a single blade of grass is enough.